ARM-software/libGPULayers/layer_gpu_profile/README_LAYER.md

 * `frame_list`: Sample specific frame numbers.

 When `mode` is `periodic_frame` the value of `periodic_frame` key defines the frame sampling period as an integer.
+The value of the `periodic_min_frame` key defines the first possible frame that could be profiled, allowing profiles to skip over any loading frames.
+By default frame 0 is ignored.
 Other keys are ignored.

 When `mode` is `frame_list` the value of the `frame_list` key defines a list of integers giving the frame indices to capture.
 Other keys are ignored.